Previous

 • Preparation | Scoping

-The first step is to work with you to understand what your objectives are, what value you want to add, and what systems or areas need to be tested.
+The first step is to work with you to define your objectives, the value you want to add and the systems or areas to be tested.
 Based on this, we define the objective, the penetration testing methodology, the scope and the time required for the test.
-For example, if you are interested in finding as many vulnerabilities or misconfigurations in your Active Directory as possible, I would recommend an internal whitebox penetration test.
+For example, if you are interested in finding as many vulnerabilities or misconfigurations in your Active Directory as possible, I will recommend an internal white-box penetration test.

 Scope v2